OfficeDev/office-js-docs-pr/docs/quickstarts/outlook-quickstart-json-manifest.md

 1. Open the file **./manifest/manifest.json**.

     > [!NOTE]
-    > When referring to nested JSON properties, this article uses dot-notation.
+    > When referring to nested JSON properties, this article uses dot notation.
 When an item in an array is referenced, the bracketed zero-based number of the item is used.

-1. To write to a message, the add-ins permissions need to be raised.
+1. To write to a message, the add-in's permissions need to be raised.
 Scroll to the property `authorization.permissions.resourceSpecific[0].name` and change the value to "MailboxItem.ReadWrite.User".

 1. When an add-in command executes code instead of opening a task pane, it must run the code in a JavaScript runtime that is separate from the embedded webview in which task pane code runs.
 So the manifest must specify an additional runtime.
 Scroll to the property `extension.runtimes` and add the following object to the `runtimes` array.
 Be sure to put a comma after the object that is already in the array.
-Note the following about this code:
+Note the following about this markup:

     - The value of the `actions.items[1].id` property is "Contoso.insertHelloWorld".
 In a later step, you will refer to the item by this ID.
     - The value of the `actions.items[1].name` property must be exactly the same as the name of the function that you added to the **commands.ts** file, in this case "insertHelloWorld".

-    ```js
+    ```json
     {
         "id": "CustomButtonRuntime",
         "type": "general",